 A child sitemap is a sitemap file which is linked to from an index file.
 It’s in exactly the same format as a normal sitemap.
 An index file can contain up to 50,000 child sitemap references, while sitemaps can contain 50,000 URLs each.
 Creating child sitemaps can be useful if you want to group certain URLs in different sections, for blogs or products.

 Don’t be tempted to nest your sitemap or sitemap index files.
 Adding a sitemap within a sitemap index file is fine, but you shouldn’t nest sitemap index files within other sitemap index files as it’s not supported and URLs may not be read.

 We support sitemap index files, but not nested sitemap files (sitemap in sitemap index is OK, sitemap in sitemap not)

 — 🍌 John 🍌 (@JohnMu) 13 August 2017

 2. Sitemap Benefits

 Having a sitemap will not affect the rankings of a page and are not a requirement by Google.
 Additionally, including a URL within a sitemap does not necessarily mean that it will be indexed.
-Instead, it’s a strong hint to Google that you consider this URLs important enough to be considered for indexation.
+Instead, it’s a strong hint to Google that you consider this URL to be important enough to be considered for indexing.